A4niad/QuestionPaperMaker/README.md

 # CBSE Question Paper Maker

-A web app to generate sample CBSE Question Papers.
-Made using Python, Flask, and SQL.
+A desktop app to generate sample CBSE Question Papers.
+Made using Python, Tkinter, and SQL.

 ## Setup